COPA-SSE: Semi-structured Explanations for Commonsense Reasoning: Conclusion

 \section{Conclusion}

-We introduced a new crowdsourced dataset of explanations for \bcopa~in a triple-based format intended for advancing graph-based QA systems and clear comparison with existing commonsense KGs.
+We introduced a new crowdsourced dataset of explanations for \bcopa{} in a triple-based format intended for advancing graph-based QA systems and clear comparison with existing commonsense KGs.
 The dataset provides relevant and minimal information needed to bridge the question and answer.
-Our dataset includes explanations in text form and raw triple form as written by crowdworkers, and post-processed versions with compound concepts broken down into simpler statements.
-This dataset is the starting point for ongoing work on improving graph-based QA systems based on extracting subgraphs from KGs, scoring their relevance, then reasoning with a graph neural network.
+Our dataset includes explanations in text form and raw triple form as written by crowdworkers, and post-processed versions with similar nodes being merged or connected.
+This dataset can serve to improve explanation generation in text-based or graph-based approaches.